If you want to find cheap car insurance in Kentucky, we’ve got the top providers for you.

-Progressive wrote $27 billion in premiums in 2018, according to the National Association of Insurance Commissioners (NAIC), and is the third largest company for private car insurance.
+Progressive wrote over $31 billion in premiums in 2019, according to the National Association of Insurance Commissioners (NAIC), and is the third largest company for private car insurance.
 It has an A+ rating from AM Best, though it performed average on both of the J.D.
 Power studies mentioned above.

 In addition to standard coverages, Progressive offers coverage options like roadside assistance, loan payoff, custom parts coverage, and insurance for rideshare drivers.
 The company has some decent car insurance discounts, too.
 You can lower your rate with the Snapshot app, and you can save $50 toward your deductible for each policy term you have without a claim.